vladgabriel792/example_csr/README.md

 - Clone the repository and open the root folder via IDE ( ex.
 Visual Studio Code )
 - Look for the plugin called 'Live Server' under VScode plugins section
 - Right-click index.html file and select 'Open With Live Server'
-- Explore the application
+- Explore the features :)

-- Explore the application via browser :)
+Enjoy using the web application!